Waldo Weekend Campout

 How to Register

-You can still make payment by:
+You can make payment by check:

 Each participant will be asked to sign the Sierra Club Sign-in Sheet and Liability Waiver form when you arrive for the Campout Weekend.
 Also, if there are children in your party, we will ask the accompanying adult to sign an Individual Liability Waiver for Minors.
 And while Shadow Bay Campground is not all that remote, it is many miles from the nearest medical facility, so if you have a significant medical problem, please let us know.
 We may ask you to fill out our Medical Form so we are fully aware of your condition and its implications for our planned activities.